26 of the Best Winter Destinations in Europe

 Read: 3 days in Belgium itinerary

-Zagreb, Croatia
+4. Zagreb, Croatia

 Food is especially good at the Christmas market, so be sure to explore it during your stay.
-The calendar with all the events and concerts could be found on the Zagreb Advent official website.
+The calendar with all the events and concerts can be found on the Zagreb Advent official website.

 Located just next to Medvednica Mountain, Zagreb is a charming destination for some skiing, as well.